Kvarutar/ShuttleX.FE.Passenger.v2/README.md

 ### Congratulations!

-> **Note**: Additional information about the installation can be found in the official documentation [Reacte Native](https://reactnative.dev/docs/environment-setup?os=macos&platform=ios).
+> **Note**: Additional information about the installation can be found in the official documentation [React Native](https://reactnative.dev/docs/environment-setup?os=macos&platform=ios)

 ## License